Overview

 The federal H-2A temporary agricultural worker program establishes a means for agricultural employers who anticipate a shortage of domestic workers to bring non-immigrant foreign workers to the U.S. to perform agricultural labor or services of a temporary or seasonal nature.
 Employment is of a seasonal nature where it is tied to a certain time of year by an event or pattern, such as a short annual growing cycle or a specific aspect of a longer cycle, and requires labor levels in excess of those necessary for ongoing, year-round operations.
 Employment is of a temporary nature where the employer's need to fill the position with a temporary worker will, except in extraordinary circumstances, last no longer than 10 months.

-In order to participate in the H-2A program, the employer must use the online FLAG system to prepare the federal ETA Form 790 Agricultural and Food Processing Clearance Order.
+In order to participate in the H-2A program, the employer must use the online Foreign Labor Application Gateway FLAG system to prepare the federal ETA Form 790 Agricultural and Food Processing Clearance Order.
 The New York State Department of Labor's Foreign Labor Certification Unit (FLCU) pre-approves the job order.
 The employer must submit the completed ETA 790 to the FLAG system no more than 75 days and no fewer than 60 days prior to the employer's date of need.

 For more information about the H-2A program, read our introductory document.